runZeroInc/runzero-api/README.md

-# runZero Network Discovery API
+# runZero API

 This repository contains a copy of the runZero OpenAPI Specification (v3) and related files.

-Interactive documentation can be found at https://app.swaggerhub.com/apis-docs/RumbleDiscovery/Rumble
+Interactive documentation can be found at https://app.swaggerhub.com/apis-docs/runZero/runZero

 For offline use, we provide a [PDF version](https://raw.githubusercontent.com/RumbleDiscovery/runzero-api/main/runzero-api.pdf) and a downloadable [zip file with swagger-ui bundled](https://raw.githubusercontent.com/RumbleDiscovery/runzero-api/main/runzero-api.zip).